 - Sunroof Shenanigans: Susan offers to take Josh home in her limo.
 He stands up in the sunroof and encourages her to join.

 - Tacky Tuxedo: Josh wears one (with sequins!) to an office party.
 His boss loves it because he's just so tired of everything being the same that Josh picking out something different delights him.

-- You Must Be This Tall To Ride: The entire plot is sparked by Josh not being tall enough to ride the roller coaster.
+- You Must Be This Tall to Ride: The entire plot is sparked by Josh not being tall enough to ride a roller coaster.